 That means making sure that your nutrition and training regimes are on point before taking any new supplement.

-So there we are – Pre Workout vs Protein Shake.
+So there we are – our comparison of a Pre Workout vs Protein Shake.

 We’ve explained the main differences between these two types of supplements to help you make a decision about which is the best one for you.

-Pre Workouts are the supplement for you if you’re looking to get the most out of your training sessions and enjoy amazing workouts.
+Pre Workouts are the supplement for you if you’re looking to get the most out of your training sessions.

-Protein Shakes are a better option if you want to give your body the fuel it needs to build more muscle.
+Protein Shakes are an option if you want to give your body a top-up of protein to help with recovery.

-And of course, it should be perfectly OK to use both of them together.
+And yes, it should be perfectly OK to use both of them together.